Business lease: offices above shop

-This is a comprehensive but uncomplicated business premises lease for a separate letting of office or storage space above a shop or other workspace.
+This is an uncomplicated business premises lease for a separate letting of office or storage space in a building shared with a shop or other workspace.

 The lease is one for a "short" term of less than seven years so that it does not need to be registered at the Land Registry.

 If your tenants do share common services and facilities, such as security service charges, our lease for a unit in parade of shops may be more appropriate because it allows you to recover these costs.

-If there is only one tenant in the whole building, you should use Office lease agreement: self contained building.
+If there is only one tenant in the whole building, you should use our lease for a self contained office building.

 We also offer a lease for a retail unit or shop where the same tenant also rents office space within the same building.
-See Shop lease agreement.
+See our shop lease.